GurkNathe/Pathfinding-Algorithms/README.md

 ./pathfinding.py <width> <# rows> <algorithm type>
 ```

+## Keydown Events

+While an algorithm isn't running:

+- Press "Q" to exit
+- Press "C" to clear grid
+- Left click to place Start, then End, then Obstacles
+- Right click to remove Start, End, or Obstacles

+After an algorithm has run:

+- Left or Right click to clear the Algorithm Mark-up

 ## A\* pathfinding algorithm:

 The A\* algorithm was created and shown [here](https://www.youtube.com/watch?v=JtiK0DOeI4A) by Tech With Tim.